yaybu/yaybu/README.rst

 Yaybu
 =====

-Yaybu is a configuration management tool written in Python with the goal of helping you tame your servers.
+Yaybu is a push based configuration management tool written in Python with the goal of helping you tame your servers.
 You describe your infrastructure in a simple and flexible YAML-like language and Yaybu works out what needs to happen to deploy your updates.

 We are on OFTC IRC (``irc://irc.oftc.net/yaybu``).